Dentistry

 • Pain when biting down or chewing

-• Difficulties swallowing and breathing
+• Difficulties with swallowing and breathing

 • Facial swelling